m-kovalsky/Fabric/README.md

 #### Add Semantic-Link as a library to the environment
 1. Within 'Public Libraries', click 'Add from PyPI'
-2. Enter 'Semantic-Link' in the text box under 'Library'
+2. Enter 'Semantic-link' in the text box under 'Library'
 3. Click 'Save' at the top right of the screen
 4. Click 'Publish' at the top right of the screen
 5. Click 'Publish All'